 As of today, the Project Coordinator has got in contact with different members of the Project Board to comment on certain aspects of the project.
-On M24, the BoS as a whole will be called to a review meeting and the members will be asked to provide feedback to improve/enhance the project outcome.
+On M24, the BoS as a whole was called to a review meeting and the members were asked to provide feedback to improve/enhance the project outcome.